 The popularity of IAP mechanics in different genre categories within and outside the US top 200 grossing

-- The listed IAP mechanics generally differentiate top 200 grossing games from the rest quite drastically
+- The listed IAP mechanics generally differentiate the top 200 grossing games from the rest quite drastically

 - Limited Time IAP Offers can be found in almost every single top 200 grossing game

-- VIP Systems are extremely popular in top 200 grossing Casino games
+- VIP Systems are extremely popular in the top 200 grossing Casino games

 - Progressive IAP Reward System and Paid Progression Plan are overall not very popular ways to monetize in the US market and are almost exclusively found in the Mid-Core category (for reference, these two are heavily used monetization mechanics in the Chinese market)